Sports nutrition: What’s worth trying?

 4) Heal & repair with antioxidants

 Minimise the impact on your body of hard workouts by eating plenty of foods that contain healing antioxidants.
 James explains; "Particularly heavy training sessions can cause an increase in Exercise Induced Muscle Damage (EIMD), resulting in subsequent soreness in the days after.
-A recovery meal or snack containing carbohydrates (to refuel) and protein (to repair) is key to start the recovery process, however antioxidants are important as they help to scavenge the additional free radicals caused by exercise that can damage cells.
+A recovery meal or snack containing carbohydrates (to refuel) and protein (to repair) is key to start the recovery process, however antioxidants may be important as they help to scavenge the additional free radicals caused by exercise that can damage cells.
 Research has shown that cherries, blueberries and pomegranates in particular can have a positive effect, though go easy on high-dose antioxidants (e.g. vitamin C) which may actually hinder the muscle's ability to adapt to training."

 5) Just beet it

 The fitness world is full of ‘go-faster’ fads that promise to rev your engine and have you flying over the finish line.
 Beetroot juice is one of the few products with claims that have stood up to rigorous testing; "Recent research has continued to show that dietary nitrates (in particular from beetroot juice) can be an endurance booster," explains James, "They work by improving the efficiency of the muscles as the nitrates reduce the amount of oxygen required to produce energy."

 Keeping a close eye on your nutrition will improve your workouts no end.
 Read more expert tips from James Collins.

 How do you fuel for fitness?
 Do you have any go-to snacks or recipes that help you to get the most from your workouts?
 Share your tips with us in the comments below...